andrewcomputsci2019/PathFinding/README.md

 Use left click to block squares off, the path finding algo will skip these squares.
 Same idea to a maze.
 The squares will be marked black<br>
 right click to set a destiantion square for the pathfinding algo to find.
 This single square will be marked Cyan<br>
 Middle mouse click will set a starting square.
 This square will be marked with Green <br>
+Click Start when you want to the path the algorithm takes <br>